Illumina/manta/README.md

 After Manta is built the installation directory can be relocated to another directory.
 All internal paths used in the workflow are relative.

+### Demo / Build Verification

+To help verify a successful installation, Manta includes a small demo data set and test script.
+After completing the installation steps above, run the demo as follows:

+    ${MANTA_INSTALL_PATH}/bin/runMantaWorkflowDemo.bash

+The demo data includes aligned reads near the breakends of an HCC1954 somatic translocation (COST16011).
+The demo script runs Manta on these regions and verifies that the somatic translocation is called as expected.
+Data, expected results and additional details can be found in the Manta installation demo directory:

+    ${MANTA_INSTALL_PATH}/share/demo/manta

 Data analysis and Interpretation
 --------------------------------